Transfer

 Returning Students

-If you previously attended FAMU as an undergraduate degree-seeking student, you must submit a readmissions application.
-Access the readmissions application.
+If you previously attended FAMU as an undergraduate degree-seeking student, you must submit a readmission application through the Admissions Office.
+Please contact them at (850) 599-3796 or visit their website.

 If you will have fewer than 30 transferable semester hours of college coursework (12 or more earned after high school graduation) by the time you enroll at FAMU, you must:

-2. Be in good academic standing (minimum 2.0 GPA) and be eligible to return as a degree-seeking student to the last institution attended
+4. Be in good academic standing (minimum 2.0 GPA**) overall and be eligible to return as a degree-seeking student to the last institution attended.

 If you will have 30 or more but fewer than 60 transferable semester hours of college coursework (12 or more earned after high school graduation) by the time you enroll at FAMU, you must*: